sebepedroslab/shinyscdb/README.md

-This package contains functions for database shiny apps, including single species metacell atlases and comparative anlyisis between pairs of species.
+This package contains functions for single-cell atlas database shiny apps, including single species metacell atlases and comparative anlyisis between pairs of species.

-To use these functions, the app also needs `config.yaml` in which input files are specified, and `global.R` defining global variables such as list of species (note that the species acronyms should match those used in config file):
+To use these functions, each app needs to have `config.yaml` in which input files are specified, and `global.R` (example below), with libraries and global variables, including list of species (the species acronyms should match those used in config file).

 ```
 # packages